yairEO/fakescroll/README.md

 The internet deserves a performant custom scrollbar script that is flexiable, easy to use and only weights 4k.

-## Example code of an element which needs a custom scrollbar:
+## Example markup for typical use-case

     <div class="fakeScroll">
         ...